History of the Internet: UUCP and Usenet

 In 1979, two students at Duke University, Tom Truscott and Jim Ellis, originated the idea of using Bourne shell scripts to transfer news and messages on a serial line UUCP connection with nearby University of North Carolina at Chapel Hill.
 Following public release of the software in 1980, the mesh of UUCP hosts forwarding on the Usenet news rapidly expanded.
 UUCPnet, as it would later be named, also created gateways and links between FidoNet and dial-up BBS hosts.
-UUCP networks spread quickly due to the lower costs involved, ability to use existing leased lines, X.25 links or even ARPANET connections, and the lack of strict use policies compared to later networks like CSNET and Bitnet.
+UUCP networks spread quickly due to the lower costs involved, ability to use existing leased lines, X.25 links or even ARPANET connections, and the lack of strict use policies compared to later networks like CSNET and BITNET.
 All connects were local.
 By 1981 the number of UUCP hosts had grown to 550, nearly doubling to 940 in 1984.

 Sublink Network, operating since 1987 and officially founded in Italy in 1989, based its interconnectivity upon UUCP to redistribute mail and news groups messages throughout its Italian nodes (about 100 at the time) owned both by private individuals and small companies.
-Sublink Network represented possibly one of the first examples of the Internet technology becoming progress through popular diffusion.
+Sublink Network evolved into one of the first examples of Internet technology coming into use through popular diffusion.

 1973–1989: Merging the networks and creating the Internet

 TCP/IP

-With so many different network methods, something was needed to unify them.
-Louis Pouzin initiated the CYCLADES project in 1971, building on the work of Donald Davies.
-In his work, Pouzin coined the term catenet for concatenated network.
-An International Networking Working Group formed in 1972; active members included Vint Cerf from Stanford University, Alex McKenzie from BBN, Donald Davies and Roger Scantlebury from NPL, and Louis Pouzin and Hubert Zimmermann from IRIA.
-Later that year, Bob Kahn of DARPA recruited Vint Cerf to work with him on the problem.
-Bob Metcalfe at Xerox PARC outlined the idea of Ethernet.
-By 1973, these groups had worked out a fundamental reformulation, where the differences between network protocols were hidden by using a common internetwork protocol, and instead of the network being responsible for reliability, as in the ARPANET, the hosts became responsible.
+With so many different networking methods seeking interconnection, a method was needed to unify them.
+Louis Pouzin initiated the CYCLADES project in 1972, building on the work of Donald Davies and the ARPANET.
+An International Network Working Group formed in 1972; active members included Vint Cerf from Stanford University, Alex McKenzie from BBN, Donald Davies and Roger Scantlebury from NPL, and Louis Pouzin and Hubert Zimmermann from IRIA.
+Pouzin coined the term catenet for concatenated network.
+Bob Metcalfe at Xerox PARC outlined the idea of Ethernet and PARC Universal Packet (PUP) for internetworking.
+Bob Kahn, now at DARPA, recruited Vint Cerf to work with him on the problem.
+By 1973, these groups had worked out a fundamental reformulation, in which the differences between network protocols were hidden by using a common internetworking protocol.
+Instead of the network being responsible for reliability, as in the ARPANET, the hosts became responsible.